anatolian/photogrammetry-object-scannner/README.md

 The app isn't on the google play store at the moment.
 To debug the app, put the android phone/tablet in developer mode, and run from android studio.
 This will open the app.

-Alternatively, I'll add the actual .apk to this repo soon.
-If the .apk is downloaded from here, and not run via android studio, the following must be done:
+Alternatively, to download the app without android studio, you can do the following:
+* download the app-debug.apk from the repo to your computer
 * allow 3rd party apps to run on the device (an option in "Security" tab of "Settings")
 * get a file manager for the phone, so that the .apk can be accessed
-* when connecting the android phone to the computer with the .apk, trust the computer with access to the android's files this will put the download on the phone, which can be accessed and installed via the file manager
+* when connecting the android phone to the computer with the .apk, go to android notifications (swipe down from top of screen)
+* select the notification that says "USB Charging Only", then choose to use USB to "Transfer Files"
+* you will now be able to see the contents of the android phone on the computer.
+Drag and drop the apk from the computer to the android (I typically move it to the "Downloads" folder
+* search for "app-debug.apk" in the file explorer, and choose to install it.
+If you get a warning about trusting the app, choose to trust it

 ## Installing and Running server.py on Pi (or other computer)